-- Essential Biostatistics.
-A Nonmathematical Approach by Harvey Motulsky (Oxford University Press).
-This book is available from the Queen's Campus bookstore and online retailers.
-It is also available through Queen's Course Reserves.
-This is a short book that covers conceptual issues in statistical analysis.
-Suggested readings are assigned each week and the content is tested on two in-class exams throughout the semester. - R Crash Course for Biologists by Robert I. Colautti.
-This book is available for free via the course website and forms the basis for some of the early lectures (e.g., data visualizations, data wrangling, reports with R Markdown).
-This book adopts a self-tutorial style, and it is important that you take the time to physically type out the commands in your computer.
+- R Crash Course for Biologists by Robert I. Colautti.
+This book is available for free via the course website and reviews key aspects of R. This book adopts a self-tutorial style, and it is important that you take the time to physically type out the commands in your computer.
 The simple act of typing is critical to develop coding skills.
-Sometimes you will not get the same output, and that's a good opportunity to learn how to troubleshoot typos and other errors. - R Stats for Biologists by Robert I. Colautti.
-This book is also available for free via the course website and forms the basis for later stats lectures.
-As with the R Crash Course, this book adopts a self-tutorial style and you should physically code along on your computer.

-In addition to the above required reading, I highly recommend R for Data Science by Hadley Wickham.
-This book is available for free online (https://r4ds.had.co.nz/), and provides further detail on data management techniques in R.
+Sometimes you will not get the same output, and that's a good opportunity to learn how to troubleshoot typos and other errors.
+You should already be familiar with most of this content, so you should be able to work through it quickly. - Bioinformatics for Biologists by Robert I. Colautti.
+This book is also available for free via the course website and forms the basis for bioinformatics lectures.
+As with the R Crash Course, this book adopts a self-tutorial style and you should physically code along on your computer. - In addition to the above required reading, I highly recommend the following books if you are serious about pursuing a career in bioinformatics and/or computational biology: - Practical Computing for Biologists by Haddock & Dunn (Oxford University Press).
+This book also follows a self-tutorial style but leans more heavily on Python